 Tlaxcala's carnival tradition dates from the seventeenth century.
-At that time the state's agricultural farms were owned by people of Spanish origin who held large parties to which the workers were not invited.
+At that time, the state's agricultural farms were owned by people of Spanish origin who held large parties to which the workers were not invited.
 In response, the workers held their own celebrations in which they dressed up like Europeans and mocked their costumes and dances.

 Facebook page: Carnival in Tlaxcala.

 This small town in the state of Puebla has been hosting a unique carnival celebration since the 1800s.
-Participants dress up in elaborate costumes and reenact a few traditional events that play an important role in local history, including the first marriage performed by Catholic rite and the battle of 1862 between French and Mexican troops that took place in Puebla (also commemorated each year on Cinco de Mayo).
+Participants dress up in elaborate costumes and reenact a few traditional events that play an important role in local history, including the first marriage performed by Catholic rite and the battle of 1862 between French and Mexican troops that took place in Puebla (this is also commemorated each year on Cinco de Mayo).